Shashwath-K/Shashwath-K/README.md

 ##  About Me

-🎓 **B.E. in Computer Science & Engineering** from KVGCE
+- **B.E.
+Graduate in Computer Science & Engineering** from KVGCE
-🧠 I specialize in **building efficient, scalable web & mobile apps** that solve real-world problems
+-  I specialize in **building efficient, scalable web & mobile apps** that solve real-world problems
-🏆 Award-winning college-level project developer
+-  Award-winning college-level project developer
-⚙️ Passionate about **automation, clean UI/UX, and intelligent systems**
+-  Passionate about **Open-source, automation, clean UI/UX, and intelligent systems**
-☕ I code best when caffeinated
+-  I code best when caffeinated

 > “Driven by code.
 Powered by purpose.”